 Now that I’m back, what’s on the menu?
 Why, pesto parsley of course!
 Yeah, you probably figured that out from the title.
 Anyway…why use parsley instead of basil?
 I’m glad you asked!

 First, as I write this we are in the depths of fall and winter is coming.
 That means fresh basil is more expensive and hard to come by.
 No more going into the garden or finding big bunches at the farmers’ market.
 When we are talking fall/winter recipes, it’s nice to have some other options!

 Second, parsley makes GREAT pesto.
 Think of all the tasty parsley based sauces you’ve enjoyed (maybe some chimichurri? or salsa verde?) and you’ll know that this is going to be amazing and you’ll love it.

-Third, parsley stays bright green when pureed into a sauce and that means you’ll have a beautiful, green sauce for your dinner even if you made the pesto days ago.
+Third, parsley stays bright green when pureed into a sauce and that means you’ll have a beautiful, green sauce for your dinner even if you made it days ago.
 Bonus!